AhmedReda47/HTML---CSS-Template-1/README.md

-# HTML---CSS-Template-1
-HTML - CSS Template One
+"I have created a simple HTML and CSS template for a landing page introducing technology services for a company."